kannans89/RustRepo/21_Collections/21_collections.md

     println!("{:?}",v);
 }
 ```

-output:
+The above example creates a Vector using the static method `new()` that is defined in structure `Vec`.
+The `push(val)` function appends the value passed as parameter to the collection.
+The len() function returns the length of the vector.

+Output:

 ```rust
 size of vector is :3
 [20, 30, 40]

 ```

-### Syntax 2:

-A simple syntax is using Macro .The type is inferred from value we assign to right.
+### Illustration : Creating a Vector -`vec!` macro

+The following code creates a vector using the vec! macro.The data type of the vector is inferred the first value that is assigned to it.

 ```rust
 fn main() {